 Connect GitHub CODEOWNERS with Repository, Team & User

-This guide demostrates how to map CODEOWNERS file in GitHub to their respective GitHub repositories, GitHub teams and GitHub user blueprints in Port.
+This guide demonstrates how to map CODEOWNERS files in GitHub to their respective repositories, teams and users in Port using the built-in User and Team blueprints.

 This guide includes one or more steps that require integration with GitHub.